Networking-programming-chat/chachat/README.md

 And the servers synchronize the database between server.

 client sends /quit
-The server close the connection and delete the user’s information in database.
+The server close the connection and delete the userâ€™s information in database.
 And send synchronise information to other servers.

 Client sends P2P message: through the server it connects with.
 The server parses the message and forward the message based on its "routing table" to the destination server.